 In the first two columns, list the name and crop code for all tree/permanent crops which were reported as harvested in Module P in question P09.
-Please note that all the questions are similar to those of Module I save for I33 which is not included in this module.

-Refer to the description of Module I for more information.
+Please note that all the questions are similar to those of module I. Refer to the description of Module I for more information.